scalate/scalate/ReadMe.md

 - Assumes SSP pages' output is all UTF-8-encoded.

 - No support for precompilation (e.g., via a custom Ant task).

-- Yes, there really is an underscore in "org.fusesource.scalate.scala_.ScalaServerPageServlet"; the Scala compiler issued errors without the underscore in the package name.

 Changes